Adaptive Teaching: A Teacher's Guide

 Yes, adaptive teaching principles apply across all subjects, though the specific strategies may vary.
 In mathematics, teachers might use diagnostic questions to identify misconceptions, whilst in English, they might use reading comprehension strategies that adapt based on student responses.
 The key is using subject-specific formative assessment to inform responsive teaching decisions.

-Adaptive teaching is a personalized approach to instruction that aims to meet the unique needs of individual students while considering the needs of the entire class.
+Adaptive teaching is a personalised approach to instruction that aims to meet the unique needs of individual students while considering the needs of the entire class.
 It is an evolution of differentiation, taking it a step further by focusing not only on tailoring instruction to the individual's abilities and learning style but also on promoting a supportive and inclusive learning environment.

 The primary purpose of adaptive teaching is to ensure high-quality teaching that maximises student outcomes.
 By recognising that students have varying levels of readiness, interests, and learning preferences, adaptive teaching seeks to deliver instruction that is responsive and targeted.